cyevgeniy/evg.moe/content/js/own-signals/index.md

 			window.addEventListener('load', () => {
 				const btn = document.querySelector('button')
-				btn.innerText = counter()
+				// Display initial counter's value in the button btn.innerText = counter()

-				btn.addEventListener('click', onClick)
+				// On each click, increment counter value btn.addEventListener('click', onClick)

+				// Every time when the counter was changed,
-				on(counter, (newValue) => {
+				// update button text with the new value on(counter, (newValue) => {
 					btn.innerText = newValue
 				})